cmidon/Api/README.md

 # Api
-#This a project I worked on to practice with API
+#This a project I worked on to practice with APIs and deployment